Last Updated on May 17, 2023 by Karl Thompson

 Why do girls do better than boys in schools in Britain?
-This post aims to explain the gender gap in education by focusing on internal factors such as teacher labeling, laddish subcultures and the feminisation of teaching.
+This post aims to explain the gender gap in education by focusing on internal factors such as teacher labelling, laddish subcultures and the feminisation of teaching.

 Swann and Graddol (1994) found that teachers tend to see boys as unruly and disruptive and are more likely to spend time telling them off than helping them with schoolwork.
 Teachers have lower expectations of boys and so are less inclined to push them hard to achieve high standards.
 Because of their disruptive behaviour they are more likely to be excluded.
 Four out of five permanent exclusions are boys.
 With Ladette culture this may be changing (Jackson, 2006)

 John Abraham (1986) asked teachers to describe a typical boy and a typical girl – The typical boy was described as not particularly bright, likes a laugh and always attention seeking, often by messing around.
 The typical girl is bright, well –behaved and hard working, being quiet and timid.
 As a result he found that boys were told off much more easily than girls.